plasmaster09/inventory-webapp-03-db-connection-setup/README.md

 This demonstrates the basic usage of the `execute()` method: the first parameter is an SQL statement to be executed, and its last (optional) parameter is a **callback function** that handles the eventual results (or error).
 For a SELECT statement, the results always come back as an array of RowDataPacket objects, who have properties matching the names of the selected columns.
 (The results of other kinds of statements will have different formats and information).

 The concluding `end()` method closes the connection *after* all queued queries have been executed and handled.
-Without this statement, the connection remains open and the program does not terminate.
+Without this statement, the connection remains open and the program does not terminate automatically (you can still, of course, manually terminate with `Ctrl-C`).

 > Note that `execute` and `end` (and all other connection methods) are *asynchronous* operations: calling them queues a *future* operation, but they do not block.
 Try adding `console.log()` statements  after both of the `execute` and `end` method calls to see what order things happen in.

 > The [npm documentation for the original `mysql` library](https://github.com/mysqljs/mysql#readme) has a similar introduction to its usage, plus more in-depth documentation.
-Even though we're using `mysql2`, the ideas as the same.
+Even though we're actually using `mysql2` library, the main ideas are the same.

 ## (3.3) Table initialization with `db_init.js`